Signs of a Concussion

 What is concussion?

 Concussion is a condition that occurs as a result of a mild traumatic brain injury (mTBI).
 It involves the short suspension of the brain’s normal function as it responds to the impact of an injury to the head – such as a knock or fall.

 Concussion can result from any injury in which the brain is jolted from its usual position to the extent that it hits the inner wall of the skull.
-This trauma can stretch or damage brain cells, rendering it increasingly likely after trauma that the normal movements of the brain inside the skull, which would normally not cause any damage to the brain, could go on to result in bruising and bleeding.
+This trauma can stretch or damage brain cells.
+This means that, after trauma, it becomes increasingly likely that the normal movements of the brain inside the skull, which would normally not cause any damage to the brain, could go on to result in bruising and bleeding.

 It is important to see a doctor following any injury to the head in order to assess the likelihood of concussion and devise a recovery plan.
-This will be focussed on resting sufficiently and avoiding strenuous physical and mental activity, so as to allow the brain to recuperate, thereby limiting the likelihood of any possible concussion developing into a long-term condition.
+Recovery techniques will focus on resting sufficiently and avoiding strenuous physical and mental activity, so as to allow the brain to recuperate, thereby limiting the likelihood of any possible concussion developing into a long-term condition.